sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/run-testnet-SP-node.md

 * 5 Greenfield accounts with enough BNB tokens.

 :::danger IMPORTANT
-Each storage provider will hold 5 different accounts serving different purposes:
+Each storage provider will hold 6 different accounts serving different purposes:

 * Operator Account: Used to edit the information of the StorageProvider.
 Please make sure it have enough BNB to deposit the create storage provider proposal(1 BNB) and pay the gas fee of `EditStorageProvider` transaction.
 * Funding Account: Used to deposit staking tokens and receive earnings.
 It is important to ensure that there is enough money in this account, and the user must submit a deposit as a guarantee.
 At least **1000+** BNB are required for staking.
 You should use this address to send `CreateValidator` proposal on-chain.
 * Seal Account: Used to seal the user's object.
 Please make sure it has enough BNB to pay the gas fee of `SealObject` transaction.
 * Approval Account: Used to approve user's requests.
 This account does not require holding BNB tokens.
 * GC Account: It is a special address for sp and is used by sp to clean up local expired or unwanted storage.
 Please make sure it has enough BNB tokens because it's going to keep sending transactions up the chain.
+* Bls Account: Used to create bls signature when sealing objects to ensure integrity, it does not need to be deposited.

-You can use the below command to generate this five accounts:
+You can use the below command to generate this 6 accounts:

 ```shell
 ./build/bin/gnfd keys add operator --keyring-backend os